facebookarchive/sparts/README.rst

     INFO:VService.TornadoHTTPTask:TornadoHTTPTask Server Started on :: (port 8000)
     DEBUG:MyService:All tasks started

-And as you can see, you can curl the webserver:
+And as you can see, you can curl the web server:

 ::

     > curl localhost:8000
     Hello, world

 Tasks can be subclassed to do all kinds of things.
-This one prints the current unix timestamp every second:
+This one prints the current Unix timestamp every second:

 ::